EMS Continuing Education

 We provide non-credit classes and recertification courses using the CAPCE (Commission on Accreditation for Pre-hospital Continuing Education) accredited curriculum.
 This allows continuing education credits to be used in states where they accept CAPCE approved providers.

 Refresher Course Information

-The state of Nevada and NREMT both require current CPR cards to obtain renewal on certifications.
+The State of Nevada and NREMT both require current CPR cards to obtain renewal on certifications.
 Note: the EMT/AEMT Refresher courses do not offer CPR.
 If you are in need of CPR renewal, see TMCC's Basic Life Support workshops.

 Inclement Weather Policy

-If a workshop is canceled due to an unexpected campus closure (i.e., weather conditions, etc.) all attempts will be made to reschedule the class.
+If a workshop is cancelled due to an unexpected campus closure (i.e., weather conditions, etc.) all attempts will be made to reschedule the class.
 Only if the class cannot be rescheduled, a full refund will be issued.
 Please listen to the radio or check the College website in order to determine if the school has closed.
 Every effort will be made to inform you of a class cancellation due to inclement weather.
 If you are unable to attend due to the weather in your area—but the class has not been canceled—you are still responsible to contact the department 24 hours in advance of the class start date.

 Americans With Disabilities Act (ADA): Qualified students with physical or documented learning disabilities have the right to free accommodations to ensure equal access to educational opportunities at Truckee Meadows Community College.
 This service is free of charge to the student.
 Contact the TMCC Disability Resource Center.
 Requests for assistance must be made at least seven working days in advance of workshop.